Mindera/skeletoid/README.md

 2. Add appenders:
     You can have multiple log appenders, you can event implement your own.
-      Out of the box we provide the LogCat appender and File appender.
+      Here are the LogCat appender and File appender.

     ```java
     List<ILogAppender> appenders = new ArrayList();